 - 8. What if I am only partially at fault for an accident?

-Bodily injury liability insurance is a type of motor vehicle liability insurance.
-It covers injuries to other drivers, passengers and pedestrians when the insured is at fault for an accident.
+Bodily injury liability insurance is a type of auto insurance coverage.
+This auto insurance policy covers injuries to other drivers, passengers and pedestrians when the insured is at fault in the event of an accident.

-Bodily liability limits are represented by two numbers.
+Bodily liability limits on Nevada car insurance coverage are represented by two numbers.

 The first number represents the limit for damages to any one person injured in an accident.
 The second number represents the maximum amount that will be paid to all people injured in any one accident (sometimes referred to as the “per occurrence” limit).

-So, for instance, if you have 25/50 bodily injury liability coverage, your insurance will pay a maximum of $25,000 to any one person and a maximum of $50,000 in total to all people injured in the accident.
+So, for instance, if you have 25/50 bodily injury liability coverage limit, your insurance will pay a maximum of $25,000 to any one person and a maximum of $50,000 in total to all people injured in the accident.

-Often you will see a third number in a listing of liability insurance (for instance 15/30/15).
-The third number represents property liability insurance.
-It applies to damages you cause to another person’s car or other property.
+Often you will see a third number in a listing of Nevada auto insurance (for instance 15/30/15).
+The third number represents property damage liability insurance.
+This property damage coverage applies to damages you cause to another person’s car or other property.

-Bodily injury liability insurance covers damages arising out of physical injuries to innocent people when you are fault for an accident.
+Bodily injury liability insurance in the state of Nevada covers damages arising out of physical injuries to innocent people when you are fault for an accident.
 It protects you from claims brought by:

 - Other drivers,